siblackburn/python_bali/quiz/quiz.md

 - [Optional] what are other ways to handle errors?
 - Give an example of when you would throw an exception. (write code)
 - Give a code example of how you would handle the exception above.
+- What is "Pbd"?
+How do we use it?

 ## List comprehensions/generators